Types of Schema Markup in SEO

 The quickest and easiest way to source these codes is by using Google’s Structured Data Markup Helper.
 This tool allows you to search for the type of content you want to markup, input the URL and generate the appropriate coding.
 From here you can add the code to the HTML of the webpage.

-screenshot 2024 07 08 13.19.43
+Screenshot 2024 07 08 13.19.43

 Whilst it can be tempting to input schema codes from anywhere and everywhere, the best practice is to apply only one relevant schema per page.
 If you want to maximise your chances of ranking for any rich result, you should add a schema that best suits the search intent.